How Coastal Detox Helps Residents in Florida Detox From Alcohol

 What Happens at our FL Alcohol Detox Center?

-The first day at most drug and alcohol rehab centers in FL usually involves an intake, a standard procedure that allows the facility to learn more about you, and allows you to get acquainted with staff, tour the facility and learn more about the detox process.
-You will be asked some simple questions about your alcohol use, your medical history and any current issues or concerns you may have.
+The first day at most drug and alcohol rehab centers in FL usually involves an intake.
+This standard procedure allows the facility to learn more about you and will enable you to get acquainted with staff, tour the facility, and learn more about the detox process.
+You will be asked some simple questions about your alcohol use, your medical history, and any current issues or concerns you may have.

-You will be paired with a counselor who will work with you to develop your own individual detox treatment plan.
-Your counselor will be your go-to person should you have any concerns or need to talk.
+You will be paired with a counselor who will work with you to develop your detox treatment plan.
+Your counselor will be your go-to person if you have concerns or need to talk.

-Once your intake is complete you will be shown to your accommodations.
-Staff will see to it that you are comfortable and that your needs are met.
+Once your intake is complete, you will be shown your accommodations.
+Staff will ensure that you are comfortable and that your needs are met.

 Drug Rehabs and Detox Treatment Centers Provide Instant Support